wisnufadhillah/wisnufadhillah/README.md

 <h1 align="center">Hi there, I'm Wisnu Fadhillah 👋</h1>

-## 👨‍💻 Tentang Saya
+## 👨‍💻 About Me
 Hai!
-Saya Wisnu Fadhillah, mahasiswa Sistem Informasi yang memiliki minat di dunia pengembangan web.
-Saya sedang mempelajari pengembangan frontend dan backend, berusaha keras untuk membangun aplikasi web yang lancar, efisien, dan berpusat pada pengguna.
-Perjalanan belajar saya didorong oleh rasa ingin tahu, eksperimen, dan dorongan untuk menyempurnakan keterampilan saya satu proyek dalam satu waktu.
+I am Wisnu Fadhillah, an Information Systems student who is interested in the world of web development.
+I studied Frontend and Backend development, trying to build smooth, efficient, and user-centric web applications.
+My learning journey is driven by curiosity, experimentation, and a drive to perfect my skills one project at a time.

 ## 🌱 Saat Ini Sedang Belajar
-Saya fokus untuk memperkuat fondasi saya dalam Pengembangan Web, termasuk:
+I focused on strengthening my foundation in Web Development, including:

-- Membangun aplikasi dinamis berbasis data dengan PHP dan MySQL
+- Build dynamic data-driven applications with PHP and MySQL
-- Menjelajahi kekuatan framework Laravel dan Codeigniter untuk pengembangan backend
+- Explore the power of Laravel and Codeigniter frameworks for backend development
-- Terus meningkatkan keterampilan frontend dengan HTML, CSS, dan JavaScript
+- Continuously improve frontend skills with HTML, CSS, and JavaScript
-- Memahami cara mengintegrasikan frontend dan backend dengan mulus dalam proyek tumpukan penuh
+- Understand how to seamlessly integrate frontend and backend in a full stack project

 ## 🚀 Tech Stack Favorit